Clkwong3/infinite-edit/README.md

 ## Links

+Here are essential links that will help you explore and interact with Infinite-Edit:

-- [Deployed Site](https://pacific-gorge-55204-86517f95aead.herokuapp.com/): This link takes you to the live version of the web application, hosted on Heroku, where you can interact with the application's features and functionalities.
+- **[Live Application](https://pacific-gorge-55204-86517f95aead.herokuapp.com/):** This link takes you to the live version of the web application, which is hosted on Heroku.
+You can use this link to access the fully functional application and experience its features firsthand.
+This is the best way to see how Infinite-Edit works in action.

-- [GitHub Repository](https://github.com/Clkwong3/infinite-edit): You can access the project's source code, contribute to development, and explore the codebase to understand how the application works.
+- **[GitHub Repository](https://github.com/Clkwong3/infinite-edit):** If you're interested in delving into the code behind Infinite-Edit, this link will take you to the project's GitHub repository.
+Here, you can access the source code, contribute to development, and explore the codebase to gain a deeper understanding of the application's inner workings.

-- [Starter Code](https://github.com/coding-boot-camp/cautious-meme): This GitHub repository contains the starter code for this coding project.
-You can use this code as a foundation to kickstart your own development, saving time and effort in setting up the basic structure of your project.
+- **[Starter Code Repository](https://github.com/coding-boot-camp/cautious-meme):** For developers looking to start their own projects with a solid foundation, this link leads to the GitHub repository containing the starter code for this coding project.
+You can use this code as a starting point to save time and effort in setting up the basic structure of your project.
+It's a valuable resource for kickstarting your development journey.

+Explore these links to get the most out of Infinite-Edit, whether you want to use the application, examine the code, or kickstart your own projects.

 ## Credits